 In the last few weeks, physicists made a remarkable discovery.
 For decades, they pinned their calculations of particle behaviour on Feynman's diagrams, simple yet potentially complex structures which gave them a basis on which to work out how particles scattered and what they might do.
-As you'll glean from Feynman's diagrams, the whole arena of particle interaction rests on the Uncertainty Principle, possibly the most important of the universal laws in terms of safeguarding uniqueness and stabilising mass individualism.
+You might conclude that particle interaction largely rests its case on the Uncertainty Principle, most crucial of universal laws in safeguarding uniqueness and stabilising mass individualism.

 The Amplituhedron (or Amplutihedron in some articles) puts paid to the need for constructing Feynman's diagrams, because its structure allows for all directions to be equally valid at the same time.
 It has no back or front or sides.
 While the image here looks as though it has corners, the object is multifaceted in higher dimensions, so it's not constrained to our version of geometry.
 Clicking on the image itself will take you to the article explaining this.